Key Takeaways Key Takeaways

 Further issues arise if the person’s workplace is somehow connected to the original trauma.
 For example, combat veterans may fundamentally change their military careers due to PTSD.
 This may include not returning to the military out of avoidance, or staying in because they feel isolated outside of the military.
 Someone who was assaulted at work may similarly need to change career paths in order to avoid triggers.

 Unfortunately, people with untreated PTSD experience higher-than-average rates of homelessness.
+The reported prevalence of PTSD among homeless ranges from 1.89 to 78.57% depending on the studies population.
 Without steady work and relationships for support, people with PTSD can find themselves without money for rent or anyplace else to go.
 However, even those who do not experience homelessness can have fundamental shifts in their lifestyles due to PTSD.

 Left untreated, PTSD can cause people to depend on drugs and alcohol, isolate themselves from others, and avoid things that once made them happy.
 It affects every facet of life, from where someone buys a cup of coffee in the morning to how they sleep at night.